nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The Home bakery owner does not enter all required information.
 Trackr shows an error message.

-    Use case ends without adding any task.
+    Use case ends without adding any order.

 **Use case: Delete an order**